ordinarylabs/saferlmdb/README.md

 ### Breaking Changes in 0.3.0

 `lmdb::Error` has been completely reworked.
-It is now an enum with the lmdb-zero errors cleanly separated from native LMDB errors. `ValRejected` now includes an error message.
+It is now an enum with the saferlmdb errors cleanly separated from native LMDB errors. `ValRejected` now includes an error message.

 `FromLmdbBytes.from_lmdb_bytes()` now returns a `Result<&Self, String>` instead